GU-Student-Projects/CPSC223/PA2/specification.md

 # Specification Document

-The following contains in-depth information on specific features of the Watershed Management System.
+The following contains in depth information on specific features

 ## Data Structures